bhardwajRahul/bagel/README.md

 Bagel lets you chat with your physical data — just like you do with ChatGPT.
 For example:

-> What’s the highest temperature in my log?
+> Is my IMU sensor overheating?

+Can’t wait to try it out? 👉 Check out the [Quickstart](#️-quickstart).

 ### 🥯 Key Features